My Wishlist

 German Historical Museum

 Leave Museuminsel behind and make your way toward the famous Brandenburg Gate.
-Immediately after crossing the Spree, you’ll come to the German Historical Museum, an in-depth journey through centuries of German history, from Charlemagne to Merkel.
+Immediately after crossing the Spree, you’ll come to the German Historical Museum, an in-depth journey through centuries of German history, from Charlemagne to the 21st-century.
 And we do mean in-depth.
 Give this place two to three hours to hear the entire, undeniably fascinating story.
 Otherwise, everything is easy to navigate in chronological order, so if you’d like to skip to the elements that interest you most, feel free.
 Our advice?
 If you’re in Berlin for several days, don’t linger on the sections covering the Third Reich or Cold War Berlin.

 Fee: Yes